 Are there benefits from playing futsal?
 Yes, of course, (click here to learn more).
 As a parent myself, I know that fear of thinking that your child might be left behind if you don't act now.
 Futsal league organizers never miss an opportunity to exploit this emotion during each registration period.
 However, the time has come for us to be a bit more discerning, and stop buying everything these clubs and alphabet licensed coaches are selling.
 I am not suggesting, by any means, that you shouldn't participate in futsal.
 I just think you should have realistic expectations about the benefits for your child.

 You can't take Their Culture: Futsal has its origins in Uruguay and Brazil, where the culture is dominated by soccer - so much so, that the kids play soccer in the streets when there is no alternative.
 Back then, I imagine they would have played on spacious manicured soccer fields if the facilities were available.
+If that was the case, American coaches and futsal promoters would certainly tout the benifits of playing soccer on spacious manicured soccer fields.
 In essence, street soccer gave birth to futsal and the creativity, flair, and speed that comes with it - futsal didn't create anything.

 And apply it to Our Culture: This Sunday, I am going to take my boys to our local park to do a quick training session followed by a world cup game against their old man.
 Located in the heart of Durham/Chapel Hill North Carolina, this particular park has a regulation size turf soccer field, a grass field, and a smaller turf field.
 I guarantee that we will be the only people playing (with the exception of the local adult frisbee league) on any of the fields.
 I don't care how many futsal leagues we create, until this changes, I don't think we will see an American Messi anytime soon.